raghurambachu/AC-JS-value-variable-and-types/Ex3-explanation.md

 The above code can be simplified like this using loops.

-A statement starting with `while` o*r `for`* creates a loop.
+A statement starting with `while` or `for`\* creates a loop.
 For `while` statement, after the keyword it accepts a expression in parentheses followed by a block of code.
-Every-time the expression in parentheses results to `true` the block of code will be executed.
+Every time the expression in parentheses results to `true` the block of code will be executed.

 ## `for` loop